Belize: Economy

 A sugar cane processing plant, Orange Walk Town, Belize.
 Sugar is one of Belize's top exports.

 Belize has a small, mostly private enterprise economy that is based primarily on agriculture, agro-based industry, and merchandising, with tourism and construction recently assuming greater importance.
 The country is also a producer of industrial minerals, crude oil, and petroleum.
 As of 2017, oil production was 2000 oilbbl/d.
 In agriculture, sugar, like in colonial times, remains the chief crop, accounting for nearly half of exports, while the banana industry is the largest employer.
 In 2007 Belize became the world's third largest exporter of papaya.

 The government of Belize faces important challenges to economic stability.
 Rapid action to improve tax collection has been promised, but a lack of progress in reining in spending could bring the exchange rate under pressure.
 The tourist and construction sectors strengthened in early 1999, leading to a preliminary estimate of revived growth at four per cent.
 Infrastructure remains a major economic development challenge; Belize has the region's most expensive electricity.
 Trade is important and the major trading partners are the United States, Mexico, the United Kingdom, the European Union, and CARICOM.

-Belize has four commercial bank groups, of which the largest and oldest is Belize Bank.
-The other three banks are Heritage Bank, Atlantic Bank, and Scotiabank (Belize).
+Belize has three commercial bank groups, of which the largest and oldest is Belize Bank.
+The other two banks are Heritage Bank and Atlantic Bank.
 A robust complex of credit unions began in the 1940s under the leadership of Marion M. Ganey, S.J.

 Because of its location on the coast of Central America, Belize is a popular destination for vacationers and for many North American drug traffickers.
 The Belize currency is pegged to the US dollar and banks in Belize offer non-residents the ability to establish accounts, so drug traffickers and money launderers are attracted to banks in Belize.
 As a result, the United States Department of State has, since 2014, named Belize as one of the world's "major money laundering countries".